-Spring, Online Emphasizes the leadership competencies of the MCH Bureau pertaining to disability issues: MCH knowledge, cultural competency, family- centered care, interdisciplinary team-building, community and systems, and policy and advocacy.
-Limited to LEND students only.
+Spring, Online.
+Emphasizes the leadership competencies of the MCH Bureau pertaining to disability issues: MCH knowledge, cultural competency, family- centered care, interdisciplinary team building, community and systems, and policy and advocacy.
 Prerequisite: DHD 505.

 DHD 510.
-Concepts in Interdisciplinary Research on Disability (3 CH) Fall, Online
+Concepts in Interdisciplinary Research on Disability (3 CH)

+Fall, On Campus.
 Core concepts and methodologies of the major research traditions used in disability research.

 DHD 514.
-Ethical Issues in Disability (2-3 CH) Fall, Online
+Ethical Issues in Disability (2-3 CH)

+Fall, Asynchronous.
 Examines contemporary ethical issues affecting the lives of persons with disabilities and disability professionals.
 Critiques the application of ethical principles to problems of genetics, treatment decisions and competency.